Assignments for Web Page Development CGS2820C

 Unlike a word processor, Notepad does not add extra code for things like margins and printer definitions.
 Notepad does not allow you to set fonts or colors or even bold.
 Notepad files are very small.

-You can also download a 30 day trial version of Dreamweaver for the last part of class.
-(For Mac users, use TextEdit in place of Notepad - See Video, then use a free HTML editor like Komodo Edit or Brackets (both Mac and PC) after you get comfortable writing code with TextEdit.)
+You may also be able to download a 30 day trial version of Dreamweaver for the last part of class.
+(For Mac users, use TextEdit in place of Notepad - See Video, then use a free HTML editor like NotePad++, Komodo Edit or Brackets (both Mac and PC) after you get comfortable writing code with TextEdit.)

 Text book: Your professor has gone to great lengths to build and assemble extensive and free online text and video resources for you in place of purchasing a required textbook.
 There are links to these free eBooks and tutorials at the top of this syllabus.
 These free resources will save you a considerable amount of money.
 However, each student is required to buy a